 Climate Change and Water Shortages in Pakistan

 Most water resources seem to be running dry at a quick pace due to climate change and other factors by human activity causing egregious distortion in the natural order by its use.
-According to many think-tanks, future wars will be fought on causes related to water.
-In my opinion, such wars do not seem to be that far.
+According to many think tanks, future wars will be fought on causes related to water – and given the current water crisis in Pakistan, such wars do not seem to be that far.

 Water disputes over the Nile River between African countries, and Turkey, Syria, and Iraq fighting over the Euphrates are just two examples.
 Water shortages in Pakistan will get worse as time goes by if corrective measures are not taken.
 The scarcity threshold per capita annual water availability is 1000 cubic meters.

 In 1947, Pakistan had 5600 cubic meters per capita annual availability; this plunged down to lesser than 1000 cubic meters in the present.
 The current demand for water in Pakistan is 163 km3 and it is estimated to increase to 225 km3 in the year 2050 as our population will also have increased by then.
-With this data available to us, it is vital that we start taking action now to safeguard our water security in the future.
+With this data available to us, it is vital that we start taking action now to deal with the water crisis of Pakistan.

 Pakistan’s major source of water is the Indus River in which many upper and lower riparian tributaries fall in on their way to the Arabian Sea.
 It originates from the Himalayas, flows through Indian Occupied Jammu and Kashmir, and then down through Pakistan to the Arabian Sea.
 From this geographical analysis, we can understand the importance the Kashmir area holds for Pakistan.